 Inset: Georgos Konstantinidis.
 Background: His residence in Giresun.

 Georgos Konstantinidis (1828-1906)* better known as Captain Yorghi Pasha, was the Mayor of Giresun (Gr: Kerasunta) from 1889 till 1906.
-He was also a ship owner and a businessman.
+He was a ship owner and a businessman.
 His family originated from the village Hopsa in the region of Gümüşhane.
 His father Constantine was also a ship captain while his grandfather was a metallurgist.

 Pictured left: Georgos Konstantinidis (Captain Yorghi Pasha).
 Right: The clock tower of the Church of the Metamorphosis tou Sotiros and to the right the obelisk of Captain Yorghi Pasha.

-His funeral was attended by many people including city officialdom, the kaimakam, the Metropolitan, students from Greek, Armenian and Turkish schools, and a week's mourning was declared in all public offices.
+As Mayor of Giresun, Yorghi Pasha was responsible for improving the city in many ways including the construction of public gardens, roads, hospitals, churches, mosques, schools for Greeks and Armenians, and religious schools for Muslims.
+After his passing, his funeral was attended by many people including city officialdom, the kaimakam, the Metropolitan, students from Greek, Armenian and Turkish schools, and a week's mourning was declared in all public offices.
 He was entombed at a height of 15 metres in the yard of the Church of Metamorphosis tou Sotiros.
 Following the 1923 exchange of populations between Greece and Turkey, his tomb was desecrated by Turks.